-I’ve written a lot about packing for Paris.
+I've written a lot about packing for Paris.
 Be it my 5 tips or seasonal picks (Fall/Winter/Spring/Summer) for clothing, shoes, and accessories, but I have yet to write about jewelry.
-I don’t wear a lot of jewelry, but when I do I stick to classic pieces which I think is pretty on par for most French women from my observations living in France and having a French mother-in-law.
-There are definitely exceptions which I will walk through in this guide to French jewelry styles.
+I don't wear a lot of jewelry, but when I do I stick to classic pieces which I think is pretty on par for most French women from my observations living in France and having a French mother-in-law.
+There are definitely exceptions that I will walk through in this guide to French jewelry styles.

 Much like my recommendations for packing for Paris, these are suggestions for what kind of jewelry you will see in France so that you can either capture the look or pick up some pieces while visiting!

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 Adorn Yourself the French Girl Way

 Le jour est arrivé!
 You’ve booked your flight, brushed up on your French, and have packed all your essentials: muted blazers, impossibly chic boyfriend jeans, and your trusty travel jewelry case.
 I love this one from Roam often.
 It is simple, holds just the right amount as is made of vegan leather.
 Much like the coin purse I highly recommend you bring, this case is a must for keeping your jewelry safe and organized, plus it is small enough to stash in my day bag should I not want to leave it at the hotel or Airbnb.

 But wait one second–what should you bring with you in your jewelry case?
 You want to blend in while turning a head or two at the same time, so what kind of jewelry should you pack?